Accessibility links

 HyRES

-After the successful launch of the Local Energy Market project in South Cornelly 2021, the Low Carbon Communities initiative is continuing into a new phase of investigating the use of locally produced hydrogen to replace some of the gas currently used to heat our homes and cook our food.
+After the successful launch of the Local Energy Market project in South Cornelly 2021, the Low Carbon Communities initiative is entering a new phase investigating the use of locally produced hydrogen for use in farming, local industry, and homes where it can replace some of the natural gas used for heating/cooking.

-Like the previous works on solar ventilation and Photovoltaic system, our new project aims to decarbonise South Cornelly using locally produced renewable energy.
+Like the previous works on solar ventilation and photovoltaics, our new project aims to decarbonise South Cornelly using locally produced renewable energy.

 Hydrogen is likely to be a crucial part of our future energy supply, providing low-carbon heat for millions of homes in the UK and meet the UK Government target of net zero emissions by 2050.